SixArm/mast-cell-help/topics/gold-allergy/index.md

+[//]: # (source: ?)
+[//]: # (tags: allergies)
+[//]: # (aka: gold sensitivity)
+[//]: # (aka: contact dermatitis to gold)

 # Gold allergy

-Gold allergy, also known as gold hypersensitivity or contact dermatitis to gold, is an allergic reaction to gold or gold-containing materials.
+Gold allergy, also known as gold sensitivity or contact dermatitis to gold, is an allergic reaction to gold or gold-containing materials.
 Gold is a relatively inert metal and is generally considered hypoallergenic.
 However, allergic reactions to gold can occur in some individuals, particularly those with sensitive skin or a predisposition to metal allergies.
 Patch testing may be performed by a dermatologist to confirm the diagnosis.

 **Symptoms**: